espiritu324/CollegeRecipes/README.md

 none.
 Just this github repo.
 Heroku was being a pain and we ended up scrapping the idea of hosting it online.

 ## What is College Recipes?
-Technology Used:
+College recipes is a simple project that allows students to search through Technology Used:

    - Django